City down to the last nuance is moss,

 to grapple with nothing it has yet known.

-Four Pushcart Prize anthologies have published poems by Carol Frost, and Poetry, Shenandoah, Gettysburg Review, The Atlantic, the New York Times, Subtropics, Poetry International, Kenyon Review, and The New Republic.
-Entwined: Three Lyric Sequences, her twelfth collection, appeared in 2014 from Tupelo Press.
+Four Pushcart Prize anthologies have published poems by Carol Frost, and Poetry, Shenendoah, Gettysburg Review, The Atlantic, the New York Times, Subtropics, and Kenyon Review; poems forthcoming in The New Republic and an essay on Wallace Stevens in New England Review.
+Entwined: Three Lyric Sequences, her twelfth collection, appeared this fall from Tupelo Press.
 She teaches at Rollins College, where she is the Theodore Bruce and Barbara Lawrence Alfond Professor of English and she directs Winter with the Writers, a yearly literary festival.